IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 The MUD file update mechanisms described in {{updatemudfiles}} requires that the MUD controller poll for updates.
 The MUD controller will receive no signal about a change from the device because the URL will not have changed.

-The manufacturer SHOULD serve mud files from a source for which ETag {{Section 2.3 of RFC7232}} may be generated.
+The manufacturer SHOULD serve MUD files from a source for which ETag {{Section 2.3 of RFC7232}} may be generated.
 Static files on disk satisfy this requirement.
 MUD files generated from a database process might not.
 The use of ETag allows a MUD controller to more efficiently poll for changes in the file.